Estimating Dense-Packed Zone Height in Liquid-Liquid Separation: A Physics-Informed Neural Network Approach: Experimental setup

 Object detection based phase height readings arrive at irregular intervals, typically every 2–3 seconds; we therefore linearly interpolate the phase height measurements to 1-second resolution to match the resolution of the flow-rate measurements.

-We acquired four trajectories with varying time duration from the experimental gravity settler setup, as demonstrated in \cref{sec:exp-design}.
-From those, we use one trajectory for training, one trajectory for validation, and two trajectories for testing.
-All four post-processed trajectories are shown in \cref{fig:experimental_trajectories}.
+We acquired four trajectories with varying time duration from the experimental gravity settler setup, as demonstrated in \cref{tab:designofexperiments}.
+From those, we use trajectory \#1 (\cref{fig:traj_1}) for training, trajectory \#2 (\cref{fig:traj_2}) for validation, and trajectories \#3 and \#4 for testing.
+Specifically, trajectory \#3 (\cref{fig:traj_3}) is used for the interpolation test, as it contains inlet volume flow rates within the range $Q_{\textrm{in}} \in [0.278,\,0.556]\,\si{\liter\per\second}$, but has values at intermediate levels not encountered during training (e.g., $0.347\,\si{\liter\per\second}$ in \cref{tab:designofexperiments}).
+Trajectory \#4 (\cref{fig:traj_4}) is used for the extrapolation test, as it includes inlet volume flow rates $Q_{\textrm{in}}$ outside the range observed in the training trajectory (e.g., $0.625\,\si{\liter\per\second}$ in \cref{tab:designofexperiments}).
 The validation trajectory is used in hyperparameter tuning and tuning for the EKF application (cf. \cref{sec:EKF}).
-The two testing trajectories are acquired to analyze interpolation and extrapolation capabilities of the PINN-based dynamic model.
-For that reason, we generated training, validation, and interpolation test trajectories with identical bounds for the volume flow rates.
-However, the extrapolation test trajectory has control actions (and state values) that attain values beyond those bounds.
-The respective bounds are given in \cref{tab:bounds}.
+The respective bounds for all variables are given in \cref{tab:bounds}.
 The resulting experimental dataset is denoted by $\mathcal{D}_{\mathrm{exp}}$.